 We’ll be making a simple hitscan weapon this time, which means using a single line trace to determine if and where a hit lands before we draw our Decal on the object’s surface.

-In your game this will likely be way more complex, but for our purposes all we need to do is trace outward along the camera’s forward vector and save the result.
+Your game will likely be way more complex than this, but for our purposes all we need to do is trace outward along the camera’s forward vector and save the result.

 Spawning the Decal